aitva/htcp/README.md

 $ htcp --listen localhost:8080 golang.org example.com
 ```

+## Status
+Htcp is under heavy development and must not be use in production.

 ## Goal
 Htcp is meant to be simple and production ready.
-This is not a proxy or a very
+This is not a proxy,
-simple one.
-All it does is send an exact copy of the incoming traffic to the servers,
+all it does is send an exact copy of the incoming traffic to multiple servers,
 and copy back a response.

-I use it on rest endpoint to duplicate the traffic to a test servers or multiple applications.
+I use it on rest endpoint to duplicate the traffic to a test servers or other applications.

 ## Filters
 Htcp can filter by :